cagnulein/QZCompanionNordictrackTreadmill/README.md

 run both QZ and Zwift, eliminating the need for a 3rd device, as long as QZ runs in the background while Zwift runs in the foreground.
 This only works consistently on Windows and iOS, but not Android.

+**New Feature:** QZ Companion now works with QZ to control the incline of your treadmill (auto-incline), and speed as well (auto-speed).
+For example, you can choose to have Zwift control your treadmill incline as you travel over the vurtual world terrain.
+Or, you can choose to load a GPX file in QZ and have the treadmill incline follow the GPX file.

+**New Feature:** We have just started implementing support for iFit-enabled/iFit-embedded NordicTrack or Pro-Form bikes with built-in Android tablet.
+We will update this document as bike models are tested and confirmed to work.

 **About QZ Companion**: